Real Estate Agents Hate These Things Sellers Do

 - 5 things real estate agents hate hearing from clients via The Lighter Side of Real Estate.

-While these things mentioned above can annoy real estate agents they also can harm your ability to sell a home.
-The House Hunt Blog and Lighter Side of Real Estate however have put a really humorous spin on things real estate agents go through.
+While these things mentioned above can annoy real estate agents, they also can harm your ability to sell a home.
+However, Lighter Side of Real Estate has put a humorous spin on things real estate agents go through.
 Make sure you take the time to check them out!

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!